ARRT-approved MRI Education Program

 Midwestern Career College’s Associate of Applied Science Magnetic Resonance Imaging (MRI) Technology program prepares students with the general education, applied knowledge, technical skills, and work habits required for entry-level positions in the magnetic resonance imaging (MRI) technology field.

 MRI uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
 The images can then be examined on a computer monitor or printed.

 MRI has become a vital tool in medical imaging today.
 These detailed images allow physicians to better evaluate parts of the body and certain diseases that may not be assessed adequately with other imaging methods, such as x-ray, ultrasound or computed tomography.

-The objectives of the Magnetic Resonance Imaging (MRI) Technology (Degree) program are to provide education and training to students so that the students possess the knowledge and skills required for employment as entry-level MRI technologists, and:
+The objectives of the Associate of Applied Science in Magnetic Resonance Imaging (MRI) Technology program are to provide education and training to students so that the students possess the knowledge and skills required for employment as entry-level MRI technologists, and:

 - To develop interpersonal skills for communicating with patients and medical professionals

 - To help acquire skills that enable proper patient care

 - To provide students with clinical skills and problem-solving abilities to practice in the magnetic resonance imaging field